h33h33/h33h33.github.io-/README.md

-*Warning: **expect frequent breakage prior to 1.0!** If you run `thoughts update` and it fails, you can probably fix by manually downloading the latest tagged release and reinstalling with `./install.sh another`.
+*Thoughts is a work in progress!
+If `thoughts update` fails, you can probably fix by downloading the latest tagged release and reinstalling with `./install.sh another`.
 If that doesn't fix things, you can always recover from your remote git repo.*

 # *thoughts*
-*thoughts* is a highly portable shell program for making tweet-like text posts from a terminal, and adding them to a self-contained HTML document.
+*thoughts* is a highly portable shell program for making anything-less-than-a-blog-sized text posts from a terminal.

-*thoughts* keeps your `thoughts.html` synced in a remote git repository of your choosing.
+*thoughts* keeps your thoughts in a self-contained HTML document, and syncs it in a remote git repository of your choosing.
 It's up to you to serve the file from somewhere, but *thoughts* handles everything else.
 [Here's what it looks like](https://thoughts.maren.hup.is).

-*thoughts'* intended use case is for writing anything less than a blog post.

 ### Requirements
 * POSIX shell (sh, dash, bash, ksh, zsh, and maybe others)
-* coreutils
+* coreutils (any POSIX -- Gnu, BSD, Mac, etc. are all bueno)
 * Git

 *Note: Portability is the primary priority.
 Please open an issue if any shell code or coreutil invocations behave unexpectedly.*